OmarAbdelhamidAli/OmarAbdelhamidAli/README.md

 -  I’m OmarAbdelhamidAli
 - 👀 I’m interested in DevOps and Cloud-computing Track
 - 🌱 I’m currently learning Advanced Cloud DevOps Nanodegree Program at Udacity and Intensive Code Camp AWS RE/START 2022/2023 at ITI
-- 🤔 I’m looking to Devops Engineer internship opportunity to develop my skills and improve my future job chances.
+- 🤔 I’m looking to Devops Engineer job opportunity to expand my skills and grow my career.
 - 📫 How to reach me : omarabdelhamid125@gmail.com

 <!---